Good Medicine - Medical School II

 "We'd prefer to hear all testimony before Miss Bush addresses the hearing," Attorney Braun said.

-Doctor Gibbs went onto the stage and stood at the podium to the side of the table where the board and Melissa were sitting.
+Doctor Gibbs went onto the stage and stood at the podium to the side of the table where the Board and Melissa were sitting.

-Doctor Gibbs then gave a summary of the incident with the patient with Kaposi’s sarcoma, and Melissa’s comments afterward, as well as her behavior when she was reprimanded for the incident.
-Following that, Doctor Gibbs described things I hadn’t seen, including a pair of heated arguments over what Melissa felt was mistreatment, and her continued poor attitude towards both doctors and fellow medical students.
+Doctor Gibbs then provided a summary of the incident with the patient with Kaposi's sarcoma, and Melissa's comments afterward, as well as her behavior when she was reprimanded for the incident.
+Following that, Doctor Gibbs described things I hadn't seen, including a pair of heated arguments over what Melissa felt was mistreatment, and her continued poor attitude towards both doctors and fellow medical students.

-“Are there any questions from the board for Doctor Gibbs?”
+"Are there any questions from the Board for Doctor Gibbs?"
 Doctor Warren asked.

 There were none, so Doctor Warren asked if Melissa's attorney wanted to question Doctor Gibbs.
 He acknowledged that he did.